elatov/elatov.github.io/_posts/2013-03-12-update-chrubuntu-12-04-to-13-04-on-the-samsung-chromebook.md

 This allowed me to modify the HeadPhone and Speakers volume with the keyboard shortcuts that I defined.

 I also wanted to have the brightness keys work as well (those corresponded to F6 and F7).
-I tried the package **xbacklight** but it didn&#8217;t work.
+I tried the package **xbacklight** but it didn't work.
 Later I found that the **/usr/lib/gnome-settings-daemon/gsd-backlight-helper** worked without issues.
 So I wrote this quick script:

     elatov@crbook:~$ cat /usr/local/bin/chbr
     #!/bin/bash